iamjatinchauhan/resources-for-developers/CONTRIBUTING.md

 - Step 4: Add single resource in one pull request as it will allow for easier review.

-- Step 5: ADD a new Link under particular Table Heading in markdown file.
-Your link name should be as follows.
+- Step 5: Add a new Links under particular Table Heading in markdown file.
+Your links name should be as follows.

     ```md
     **[Website Name]( https://<Website URL> )** | Some Introduction about how it helps or its use case.